rpog/nexmo-developer/_documentation/client-sdk/overview.md

 * Group Calls – Configure conversations so users can start a group video call by adding participants in real time.
 * Screen Sharing – Allow users to share their screens.

-## Participating in the Developer Preview
+## Participating in the Early Access programme

-This Developer Preview will focus on the In-App Messaging and Voice capabilities.
+This Early Access will focus on the In-App Voice capabilities.
 During this program, there will be frequent releases with new features and bug fixes based on your feedback.
-During the Developer Preview, it is possible that there shall be breaking changes to the SDK and API but these will be explicitly communicated beforehand.
+During the Early Access, it is possible that there shall be breaking changes to the SDK and API but these will be explicitly communicated beforehand.

-If you want to communicate with Nexmo during the developer preview you can:
+If you want to communicate with Nexmo during the Early Access you can:

 * Join the [Nexmo community slack](https://developer.nexmo.com/community/slack/) and check out the [#nexmo-client-sdk](https://nexmo-community.slack.com/messages/C9H152ATW) channel.
 * Email [ea-support@nexmo.com](mailto:ea-support@nexmo.com) directly.